mariobox/mariosanchez.org/content/uses.md

 ---
 Title: Uses
 description: Tools I use for web development.
 Inspired by Wes Bos's uses.tech project.
-date: 2020-05-29
+date: 2021-06-13
 images:
 - https://www.mariosanchez.org/img/wfh.jpg
 ---

 I've joined the [uses.tech](https://uses.tech) community and created this **/uses** page to list the tools I'm currently using for web development.

-- **Computer**: Toshiba Satellite C55.
-4Gb of RAM.
-Intel Celeron N2830 dual core processor.
-It's a little underpowered, but it was cheap (~$250).
-I bought it a few years ago when I was just beginning to code and it still does the trick, so I haven't replaced it.
-If you want to know what kind of computer you need [this article](https://www.zdnet.com/article/which-computer-should-i-buy-how-to-find-the-ipad-chromebook-mac-or-windows-pc-thats-right-for-you/) has very good tips.
+- **Computer**: I recently purchased an HP Pavilion x360 with a 14" display.
+It has an Intel Core i5-1035G1 Processor, 8GB SDRAM, and 256 SSD.
+I love this laptop.
+I don't mind the smaller screen since my intention is to maximize portability (while at home, I do most of my web development work in a large monitor anyway).

-- **Operating System**: [Ubuntu 18.04 LTS](https://www.ubuntu.com/download/desktop).
+- **Operating System**: [Ubuntu 20.04 LTS](https://www.ubuntu.com/download/desktop).
 Some of the most significant developments in the world of programming and web development are easily accessible from the Linux command line.
-A few years ago I decided to take the plunge, ditch Windows and [install Ubuntu Linux](/ubuntu) in my computer.
-So far so good.
+Microsoft seems to follow the same line of thought and recently introduced WSL2 (Windows Sub-System for Linux 2).
+This feature basically offers you to open a full Ubuntu Linux kernel from within Windows.
+WSL2 is not just a translation layer, but a full Linux environment, complete with its own filesystem.
+I will soon write a post explaining how to install it.
+Basically, I am now running Ubuntu Linux from within Windows 10.

 - **Static Site Generator**: [Hugo](https://gohugo.io), by far the fastest and most reliable website engine I've ever used.

 - **Responsive Framework**: [minimal.css](/css/minimal.css).
 I created my own style sheet from scratch rather than using something like Bootstrap, since I didn't need 99% of the functionality.
+I recently updated it to give me the option to toggle between a light and a dark theme.

 - **Version Control**: [Git](https://git-scm.com/) and [Github](https://github.com/mariobox).
 I don't know what I would do without Git.
 Some advance features can be challenging to grasp, but the basics are pretty straightforward, and you may find yourself using just a few [Git commands](/post/gcs/) most of the time.